genvidbench/genvidbench.github.io/index.md

     The rapid advancement of video generation models has made it increasingly challenging to distinguish AI-generated videos from real ones.
 This issue underscores the urgent need for effective AI-generated video detectors to prevent the dissemination of false information through such videos.
 However, the development of high-performance generative video detectors is currently impeded by the lack of large-scale, high-quality datasets specifically designed for generative video detection.
 To this end, we introduce GenVidBench, a challenging AI-generated video detection dataset with several key advantages:
   </p>
   <ul>
-    <li><strong>Cross Source and Cross Generator:</strong> Mitigates the interference of video content on the detection.
-The cross-generator ensures diversity in video attributes between the training and test sets.</li>
+    <li><strong>A huge volume of videos:</strong> The dataset contains 6.78 million videos and is currently the largest dataset for AI-generated video detection.</li>
-    <li><strong>State-of-the-Art Video Generators:</strong> Includes videos from 8 state-of-the-art AI video generators.</li>
+    <li><strong>Cross-Source and Cross-Generator:</strong> The cross-generation source reduces the interference of video content on the detection.
+The cross-generator ensures diversity in video attributes between the training and test sets, preventing them from being overly similar.</li>
-    <li><strong>Rich Semantics:</strong> Videos are analyzed from multiple dimensions and categorized by content.</li>
+    <li><strong>State-of-the-Art Video Generators:</strong> The dataset includes videos from 11 state-of-the-art AI video generators, ensuring that it covers the latest advancements in the field of video generation.
+These generators ensure that the dataset is not only large but also diverse, aiding in the development of more generalized and effective detection models.</li>
   </ul>
   <p>
     We conduct a comprehensive evaluation of different advanced video generators and present a challenging setting.